bentoti/PassWebTool/README.md

 ## How it works
 PassWebTool is a Python script which interfaces between CGI(or CLI) and a KeePass KDB Database.
-You can acquire a specific Password by requesting a certain Identifier (PWID)
+You can acquire a specific Password by requesting a certain Identifier (PWID), like this:

 wget --post-data="pwid=79IXES" -qO - https://PassWebTool/get.py

+PassWebTool features a list and simpe edit interfaces.
+Just create an empty KeePass file, configure it's location and Password in pwt.ini, and start adding your passwords via webui.
+While adding a entry, a pwid will given to you.
+Use get.py?pwid=<pwid> to fetch that password or entry.

 # usage
 see pwt_client.sh